If you’re struggling to move away from fast fashion, you might want to try a bahn mi.

 Raise your hand if you, at one point, thought that Anthropologie was fair trade or sustainable.

 Now raise your hand if you knew that the Certified B Corp (!!!) version of Anthro existed in the form of your new favorite brand, Accompany.

 Rather than a fast fashion brand striving for the look alone, this incredible company curates jewelry and accessories that are either artisan-made, Fair Trade certified, or benefitting a philanthropic cause.
 They also prioritize impeccable design, which is apparent in the intricate details and drool-worthy textiles.
 Here, you’ll find timeless show-stoppers you’ll cherish (and get plenty of compliments on!) for years to come.

 Marine Layer: Good Never Looked So (Cali) Cool

 Marine Layer also releases a tee each season which benefits a charity with each purchase.
 In the past, they’ve designed adorable national park tees (still available!), and this season, they have a minimalist Pride shirt.
 For each tee, $15 goes to the represented national park or to the Trevor Project.
-(To be fair, AE also has a line of Pride tees this spring, and 100% of proceeds go to LGBT+ charities.
-Just something good to note!)

 Ultimately, finding ethical brands you connect with is a huge part of your conscious fashion journey.
-I’d love to hear what brands make you feel the most true to your style and self!
+I’d love to hear what brands make you feel the truest to your style and self!
 If you’re still on the lookout, take a look at Kasi’s comprehensive ethical shopping guide to find your perfect fit.